 wild writing course readings

-1. Setting the stage for wilderness writing
+1. Setting the stage for wild writing

 -